And, This Is How To Solve The Climate Crisis With President Clinton

 All those AI folks are there.

-His global headquarters for RD is in California, which, by the way, is 18% of the globe's RD.
+His global headquarters for R ⁇ D is in California, which, by the way, is 18% of the globe's R ⁇ D. China, Germany, and California.

-18% of the global RD in the state of California.
+18% of the global R ⁇ D in the state of California.

+So it's unsurprising we're driving that innovation.
 But it's all about truth, it's all about trust, promise, peril.

 And as a consequence of having so much leadership residing in such a concentrated place, California, we have a sense of responsibility and accountability to lead.

+So we support risk-taking, but not recklessness.
 From a regulatory frame, we're pretty much the only game in town as well.

 You're seeing what they're trying to do federally to preempt states from regulating.

-Ted Cruz a few days ago doubling down on that, that California needs to be neutered, he says, in this space, even though we're dominating in this space.
+Ted Cruz a few days ago doubling down on that, that California needs to be neutered, he says in this space, even though we're dominating in this space.

 And so we have worked with Fei Fei Lee, the godmother of AI, we're working with Stanford, MIT, we've worked with Berkeley, and we put out a comprehensive white paper.